Georgia election board requires ballots be hand-counted despite warning from key GOP state officials - KESQ

 The reshaping of the election board in one of the most critical battleground states of 2024 highlights how some Republicans who cast doubt on the 2020 presidential election results have now taken on prominent roles driving election rules and, in some areas, overseeing elections.

+The new rule for tabulation centers was proposed by Julie Adams, a Georgia conservative who is known for peddling conspiracies about election workers and now serves on the Fulton County Board of Registration and Elections in Georgia’s largest county.

+The state attorney general’s office previously said that poll-watcher rule “seeks to expand the enumerated locations where poll watchers may be designated beyond those places identified in the statute,” and would therefore likely be overturned if challenged in court.

-State Election Board member Janelle King, one of the three Republican members of the state election board who was praised by former President Donald Trump last month, told reporters before the meeting that the changes are necessary.
+State Election Board member Janelle King, one of the three Republican members of the state election board who Trump praised last month, told reporters before the meeting that the changes are necessary.

 “Unfortunately, a few bad apples, a few miscounts here or there, a few double counts, lead to an overshadowing of the great work that many of our election board offices are doing time and time again,” King said.
 “So this is a very difficult position: Do we maintain the status quo because it’s easier or do we make a few adjustments so that we can be better?”